 1970 World cup

-Alan was a key member of Ramsey’s 1970 World cup team, as England one of the favourites attempted to defend the trophy.
+Alan was a key member of Ramsey’s 1970 World cup team.
+As England one of the favourites attempted to defend the trophy.
 One of Alan’s jobs in a group match was to mark Brazil’s Pele considered to be the greatest player in the world.
 Mullery went on to score the opening goal in the quarter-final against West Germany.
 Sadly, England lost the game 3-2.
 However, Alan’s performances throughout the tournament were consistently good.
-On his return he entered into a TV debate with respected football coach Malcolm Alison who had been critical of him before the championships, admitting he had a good world cup.
+On his return he entered into a TV debate with respected football coach Malcolm Alison who had been critical of him before the championships.
+Eventually, admitting he had a good world cup.

 Alan moved back to Fulham for £60,000 ignoring other club’s interest in him with the promise to be groomed to take over as manager after Alex Stock retired.
 This never occurred.
 He was later joined by his friend, World Cup winner Bobby Moore both helping Fulham to the 1975 FA Cup Final against first division West Ham United, losing 2-0.
 In the same year (1975) Alan was awarded the highly prestigious footballer of the year trophy.
 The previous season he’d won 1974 BBC’s Goal of the Season competition with a superb swerving volley hit with terrific pace from 25 yards past Leicester’s & England’s goalkeeper Peter Shilton.